What is the dropController?

 Have do you get all those colours?

 By adding colouring agents.
 Food colour is very popular and recently many people are using acrylic paints.
-Acrylic paint can easily be water down by mixing with water.
+Acrylic paint can easily be watered down by mixing with water.

 Adding a drop of milk to water mixed with food colouring gives a nice pastelly looking liquid similar to acrylic paint.
 Colours aren’t usually as vibrant as acrylic paint though.